-Days 13 - 14: Thurs 16 – Fri 17 Nov CARARA NATIONAL PARK
+Days 13 - 14: CARARA NATIONAL PARK

-Days 15 - 16: Sat 18 – Sun 19 Nov SAVEGRE CLOUD FOREST
+Days 15 - 16: SAVEGRE CLOUD FOREST

 Today we travel to Cerro de la Muerte and the Savegre river valley where we spend the next two days.
-You will be astounded by this magnificent misty highland cloud forest region, home to the Resplendent Quetzal, as well as Fiery-throated Hummingbird, Black-and-yellow Silky-flycatcher, and Large-footed Finch, to name just a few.
+This magnificent misty highland cloud forest region is home to the Resplendent Quetzal, as well as Fiery-throated Hummingbird, Black-and-yellow Silky-flycatcher, and Large-footed Finch, to name just a few.
 This highland region is one of Costa Rica’s largest protected areas, and the northernmost point of the Paramo habitat – a highland shrub and tussock grass habitat most common in the Andes.
 Here we look for regional endemic birds Volcano Junco and Timberline Wren, as well as Green Spiny Lizard.
 The area also boasts vast expanses of pristine cloud forest, dominated by several species of towering oaks laden with a variety of epiphytes including a variety of micro-orchids.
 Mammals of the area include Mexican Porcupine, Red-tailed Squirrel, Tayra (in the same family as the River Otter), and we may also hear the distant howling of coyotes in the evenings.
 The crystalline water of the Savegre River cascading through the highland valleys adds to the enchanting appeal of this very special place.

-Day 17: Mon 20 Nov SAVEGRE – SAN JOSE
+Day 17: SAVEGRE – SAN JOSE

 After lunch we travel back to the Hotel Bougainvillea in the central valley making a few stops along the way.
 We arrive for a farewell dinner where we will reminisce about the wonderful experiences we have shared.